The Better Angels Society

+"The Better Angels Society is the preeminent organization supporting excellence in American history documentaries in ways that advance civic engagement and educate generations of students and lifelong learners."

 The Library of Congress Lavine/Ken Burns Prize for Film

 In 2019, a partnership between The Better Angels Society, the Library of Congress, and the Crimson Lion Foundation announced the creation of the Library of Congress Lavine/Ken Burns Prize for Film, an award “to recognize exemplary accomplishment in historical documentaries,” and “to recognize a filmmaker whose documentary uses original research and compelling narrative to tell stories that touch on some aspect of American history.”
 The grant is funded by Jeannie Lavine and her husband Jonathan Lavine, co-managing partner of Bain Capital through a $15 million gift to The Better Angels Society.

-The winner receives a $200,000 finishing grant to help with the final production of the film.
-In its first year, eighty films were submitted; 10 films were then reviewed by an internal committee and six finalists were reviewed by a National Jury.
-The winner was selected by Librarian of Congress Carla Hayden in consultation with Burns.
+The winner receives a $200,000 cash prize.
+All films that meet the criteria are reviewed by The Better Angels Society and passed to the Internal Review Committee, who further narrow the selections.
+A National Jury then selects the top six before the winner and runner-up are selected by the Librarian of Congress Carla Hayden in consultation with Burns.

 The first winner of the prize was “Flannery,” a film on Southern Gothic writer Flannery O’Connor by filmmakers Elizabeth Coffman and Mark Bosco.
-The film is expected to stream in virtual theaters in 2020.
+Flannery's life later inspired a Hollywood adaptation directed by Ethan Hawke.
 The runner-up was “Mae West: Dirty Blonde,” a film on actress Mae West that premiered as part of PBS American Masters on June 16, 2020.

-Other finalists included “The Adventures of Saul Bellow” by Asaf Galay, “The First Angry Man” by Jason Cohn, “Mr. Soul!” by Melissa Haizlip and Sam Pollard, and “9 to 5: The Story of a Movement” by Academy Award-winning filmmakers Steven Bognar and Julia Reichert.

-In 2022, the prize had its first tie with Bella! from Jeff L. Lieberman and Jamila C. Fairley winning alongside Philly on Fire from Ross Hockrow and Tommy Walker.
+In 2023, the winning film, Drop Dead City: New York on the Brink in 1975 was featured in The New York Times.
+The runner-up, The Disappearance of Miss Scott, is set to premiere on PBS' American Experience at a future date.

+Better Angels Lavine Fellowship

+Established in 2021, The Better Angels Lavine Fellowship is made possible by The Better Angels Society and a generous gift from philanthropists Jeannie and Jonathan Lavine.
+Each year, five promising films that tell underrepresented stories about American history are selected from submissions to the Library of Congress Lavine/Ken Burns Prize for Film.
+Working with The Better Angels Society, the Fellows select the type of mentorship, guidance, and advice they need to advance their project and seek distribution.
+In the past, the Fellowship has focused on marketing and distribution, archival materials, and the PBS programming process.
+All applicants to the Library of Congress Lavine/Ken Burns Prize for Film can elect to be considered for the Fellowship, and each fellow will receive a cash prize of $5,000.